-REGISTERING AND DECLARING INTERESTS
+9. REGISTERING AND DECLARING INTERESTS

-- 1. Members must, within 28 days of taking office as a member, or co-opted membernotify the Board's Monitoring Officer of any disclosable pecuniary interests as defined by regulations made by the Secretary of State, (see page 98) where the pecuniary interest is the member's, their spouse's or civil partner's, or is the pecuniary interest of someone with whom the member is living as a husband or wife, or as if s/he were civil partners. - 2.
-A member must disclose the interest at any meeting of the Board at which they are present, where they have a disclosable interest in any matter being considered and where the matter is not a 'sensitive interest'. - 3.
-Following any disclosure of an interest not on the Board's register or the subject of pending notification, the member must notify the Monitoring Officer of the interest within 28 days beginning with the date of disclosure. - 4.
-Unless dispensation has been granted, a member may not participate in any discussion of, vote on, or discharge any function related to the matter in which s/he has a pecuniary interest as defined by regulations made by the Secretary of State.
-The member must withdraw from the room or chamber when the meeting discusses and votes on the matter. - 5.
-For the purposes of this Part, "meeting" means any meeting of - (a) the Board; - (b) the Executive Committee of the Board; or - (c) any of the Board's committees or sub-committees. - 15.
-For the purposes of this Part, a "sensitive issue" is described as a member or coopted member having an interest, and the nature of the interest being such that the member or co-opted member, and the Board's Monitoring Officer, consider that the disclosure of the details of the interest could lead to the member or coopted member, or a person connected with the member or co- opted member, being subject to violence or intimidation.
+- 9.1 Members must, within 28 days of taking office as a member, notify the Board's Monitoring Officer of any disclosable pecuniary interests as defined by regulations made by the Secretary of State, where the pecuniary interest is the member's, their spouse's or civil partner's, or is the pecuniary interest of someone with whom the member is living as a husband or wife, or as if s/he were civil partners. - 9.2 A member must disclose the interest at any meeting of the Board at which they are present, where they have a disclosable interest in any matter being considered and where the matter is not a 'sensitive interest'. - 9.3 Following any disclosure of an interest not on the Board's register or the subject of pending notification, the member must notify the Monitoring Officer of the interest within 28 days beginning with the date of disclosure. - 9.4 Unless dispensation has been granted, a member may not participate in any discussion of, vote on, or discharge any function related to the matter in which s/he has a pecuniary interest as defined by regulations made by the Secretary of State.
+The member must withdraw from the room or chamber when the meeting discusses and votes on the matter.

+- 9.5 For the purposes of this Part, "meeting" means any meeting of - a. the Board; - b. the Executive Committee of the Board; or - c. any of the Board's committees or sub-committees. - 9.6 For the purposes of this Part, a "sensitive issue" is described as a member or co-opted member having an interest, and the nature of the interest being such that the member or co-opted member, and the Board's Monitoring Officer, consider that the disclosure of the details of the interest could lead to the member or co-opted member, or a person connected with the member or co- opted member, being subject to violence or intimidation.